 So, if you’re a great candidate, why don’t we call them “safety schools”?
 We prefer “safer” because college admissions is never an exact science.
 One factor that impacts admissions decisions is the matter of yield (the number of accepted students who actually enroll).
 Colleges aim to have a high yield, and some will deny students they find to be overqualified compared to their general applicant pool if they believe there’s little chance the student will enroll.

 Safer schools are ones where you’re more likely to be admitted, but there are no guarantees.
 As with all of the colleges on your list, your safer schools should be colleges you’d be enthusiastic about attending.
-Two or three safer schools is a reasonable number to have on your list.
+Aim for two or three when choosing safer schools for your list.

 If there is a highly selective school that you feel is truly a perfect fit for you, a smart reach can be a great option.
 Make sure you put in a lot of research so you can write excellent application essays that effectively demonstrate why you’re a good fit for the school.
 And consider applying Early Decision (ED) or Early Action (EA) – early round applications can come with a boost in the likelihood of admission.
 If you find there’s more than one reach school on your list, consider applying Early Action or Early Decision II for those schools, rather than in the regular admission cycle.